offsoc/forgejo/options/setting/config-cheat-sheet.md

   ```

 - <a name="repository.pull-request.RETARGET_CHILDREN_ON_MERGE" href="#repository.pull-request.RETARGET_CHILDREN_ON_MERGE">`repository.pull-request.RETARGET_CHILDREN_ON_MERGE`</a>:
   Retarget child pull requests to the parent pull request branch target on merge of parent pull request.
-It only works on merged PRs where the head and base branch target the same repo:
+It only works on merged PRs where the head and base branch target the same repo.:
   ```ini
   RETARGET_CHILDREN_ON_MERGE = true
   ```